chandharlabs/chandhar-docs/docs/products/5-nines-radio.md

 - Five-Nines Radio – 5G Non-Stand Alone (NSA) mode
 - Five-Nines Radio – 5G Stand Alone (SA) mode

 In NSA mode, to establish a connection with a 5G Smartphone, one requires a 4G base station (i.e. eNB), a 5G base station (i.e. gNB), and a 4G core network (CN), i.e. evolved packet core (EPC).
-All control-plane traffic is handled by the eNB whereas the user-plane traffic is handled by the gNB.
-In SA mode, both the control-plane and user-plane traffic are handled by the gNB and 5G core network.
+All control-plane traffic is handled by the eNB whereas the user-plane traffic is handled by both eNB and gNB.
+In contrast, SA architecture eliminates LTE dependency, with the gNB managing both control and user planes in conjunction with the 5G Core (5GC).